-1. Production and Operations Management, George loannou
+1. Production and Operations Management, George Ioannou TO BE CONFIRMED 6 ECTS credits, Advanced level

 The aim of the course is to introduce the student to the design, analysis, reengineering, optimisation and functional control of Manufacturing and Service operations, and to highlight the need for effective management of the constrained resources of operations systems.
 Through the course, the student will understand the organizational structure and the various components and functions of a Production or Service Operations System.
 They will practice basic analysis and problem-solving methods that are used by all kinds of organizations to understand and optimize operations.